 As we look to go live on the first five installations of this technology, we are projecting the following:

-At Anglian we live with a Love Every Drop approach.
-The Love Every Drop approach is a vision for how we believe a modern utilities company should be run.
+At Anglian Water Serices they live with a Love Every Drop approach.
+The Love Every Drop approach is a vision for how they believe a modern utilities company should be run.
 That vision means creating a country with a resilient environment that enables sustainable growth and can cope with the pressures of climate change.
 Creating infrastructure that is affordable and reliable, meeting the needs of customers, communities and the environment.
 We want our people and our communities to be resilient too.
 Phosphoric acid is connected with the concept of planetary boundaries according to Rockström et al. 2009.
-We are pleased to significantly reduce the consumption of phosphoric acid in our processes without sacrificing the quality of the water.
-This fits with the way we run our business.
+Anglian Water Services was able to reduce the consumption of phosphoric acid in their processes without sacrificing the quality of the water.
+This fits with the way they run their business.